cloud-gov/product/Onboarding.md

 - UAA - UAA is the User Authentication and Authorization hub for Cloud Foundry.
 It can delegate identity management via common standards such as LDAP/Active Directory, SAML, OAuth/OpenID Connect, and so forth.
 UAA is deployed as part of cloud.gov.
 We use the out of the box install, with some stuff specific to [our own release](https://github.com/cloud-gov/cg-cf-release/tree/master/src).

 Also see [the Cloud Foundry glossary](http://docs.cloudfoundry.org/concepts/glossary.html) for  terms that are specific to the technology powering our platform.

+# Joining the Federalist team

+Federalist is a platform to build, launch, and manage static web sites for government agencies.
+The team develops, operates, and supports the platform so that we can offer it to agencies as a service.

+## Onboarding

+Get through [the 18F onboarding guide for your discipline](https://handbook.18f.gov/#teams) first.
+(Contractors, we're presuming you have an equivalent process you've gone through for onboarding with your employer.)

+Everyone joining the team will get assigned a team onboarding buddy.
+This person should be working on similar things to what you will be working on, so that they can answer questions in your domain.

+You and your team onboarding buddy must follow the instructions in [the Onboarding Checklist](https://docs.google.com/document/d/1tS-9hLb2yHtp500N3obmu0X70XpIMATuPlov2_vDVS0/edit?usp=sharing) to create an issue that will guide you through tasks that will get you up to speed and contributing in no time.
+You (and your buddy) must track your progress by checking the boxes as you complete tasks.

+Our Onboarding Checklist helps us fulfill important security and compliance requirements, so each new team member needs to have their own checklist in our issue-tracker to document their progress.
+This is true even if you're rejoining the team after being in it previously.